 Automotive Properties REIT (TSX: APR.UN) offers investors exposure to a unique real estate asset class.
 The REIT is focused on owning and acquiring automotive dealership properties in long-term growth markets in Canada.

 Canada’s automotive retail industry is characterized by strong industry fundamentals.
-It is the largest component of retail sales and merchandise in Canada, with a record $156 billion of industry sales in 2017¹ (27% of Canada’s overall retail sales of products and merchandise¹).
-From 2012 to 2017, automotive retail sales increased at a compound annual growth rate of 8.2%¹.
+It is the largest component of retail sales and merchandise in Canada, with a record $165 billion of industry sales in 2019¹ (27% of Canada’s overall retail sales of products and merchandise¹).
+From 2014 to 2019, automotive retail sales increased at a compound annual growth rate of 6.2%¹.
 In addition to robust sales performance, automotive dealerships have demonstrated stable profitability.
-Since 2007, the weighted average gross profit margin for publicly listed automotive dealership groups in North America has averaged 15.7% and remained within a band ranging from 14.9% to 17.1%².

 The REIT’s property leases are structured as triple-net leases under which the tenant is responsible for all costs relating to repair and maintenance, realty taxes, property insurance, utilities and all non-structural capital improvements.
-The REIT’s portfolio has a weighted average lease term of approximately 12.9 years and leases include contractual fixed rent increases, providing long-term organic growth.
+The REIT’s portfolio has a weighted average lease term of approximately 12.6 years (as at Sept.
+30, 2020) and leases include contractual fixed rent increases, providing long-term organic growth.

 These strong fundamentals and an attractive leasing profile support the stability of Automotive Properties REIT’s Unitholder distributions.
 The REIT currently pays monthly cash distributions to Unitholders of $0.067 per Unit, representing $0.80 per Unit on an annualized basis.

 The primary strategy of the REIT is to create long-term value for Unitholders by generating sustainable tax-efficient cash flow and capital appreciation.
 The primary objectives of the REIT are to: